 Premiums are the portions that employers and employees pay, often monthly, for insurance costs.
 The lower the total premium, the less the employer pays monthly.
 Deductibles are the amounts employees are responsible to pay before their insurance company begins covering expenses.
 In layman’s terms, the higher the deductible, the more the employee pays—and the lower the cost for your business.

 In most states, companies have to cover at least 50 percent of monthly premiums.
 This cost is called a minimum contribution or cost-sharing percentage.
+Those costs can add up!
+According to 2018 Mercer Data, small to mid-sized employers spent an average of $12,148 per employee on health benefits.
 Typically, the plan will cover employees and all of their family members as well.
-Generally, companies with 15 or fewer employees cover half of the premiums for their employees and 30 percent for their dependents.
-In comparison, companies with 15-50 employees cover 70 percent for employees and 50 percent for dependents.

 Nationally, benefits plans are shifting towards high-deductible health plans (HDHPs), meaning lower premiums, higher deductibles, and more financial responsibility placed on individual employees.
 Over 80 percent of insured workers have policies that include a deductible.
 Still, going along with the high-deductible trend may not necessarily be the best strategy at your company.
 For one, high deductibles can encourage workers to skimp on care they need.
 What’s more, in hyper-competitive sectors like tech you may need to invest more in your plans to catch the eye of discerning talent.
 Generally speaking, the more competitive your industry, the more likely you are to pay higher premiums.